 Non Peer-Reviewed Publications

-25. Vandecar-Burdin, T., Morris, J.C., & Miller-Stevens, K. (2013).
+29. Vandecar-Burdin, T., Morris, J.C., & Miller-Stevens, K. (2013).
 Community capacity study for the Navy Fleet and Family Support Program (FFSP).
 A community capacity study was conducted for the Navy FFSP that resulted in 1) a research report summarizing results of the study and 2) a step by step handbook for conducting community capacity studies.
 The research report is being distributed to the leadership of FFSP, and the handbook is being used as a guide to replicate the community capacity study in other Navy programs.
-Journal articles from the study are under preparation.
+Published journal articles have resulted from this study.